QR5.5.3 Spin Spreads

 Figure 5.11.
 A black hole

-Physics has no force to stop this collapse, so a black hole is considered to be a point of infinite mass density, called a singularity, surrounded by an event horizon that is the region where light can’t escape its gravity (Figure 5.11).
+Current physics has no force to stop this collapse, so a black hole is considered to be a point of infinite mass density called a singularity, surrounded by an event horizon that is the region where light can’t escape its gravity (Figure 5.11).
 This is based on the equations but in most sciences, an equation that gives an infinity is an error not a fact.

-Instead of a singularity of infinite density, a black hole is a volume of space at maximum capacity.
-Instead of radiating light, it absorbs it, so black holes are in effect dark stars that absorb energy (Barcelo et al., 2009).
-Sagittarius A*, the center of our galaxy, isn’t a hole at all, but a super-massive dark star with a halo of light whose dark matter keeps its stars together.
-To us as matter, dark matter is destructive, but for the galaxy, it is beneficial.
+A black hole is a volume of space at maximum capacity, not a singularity of infinite density.
+Instead of radiating light, it absorbs it, so black holes are in effect dark stars that take in energy (Barcelo et al., 2009).
+Sagittarius A*, the center of our galaxy, then isn’t a hole at all, but a super-massive dark star with a halo of light, whose dark matter keeps its stars together.
+We who are made of matter see a black hole as destructive, but for the galaxy, it is beneficial.

 Next